Written By Cycling Enthusiasts

 Check over your bike.

 Don’t leave this until the day of the race.
-You don’t want to find that you have worn brake pads or tyres that need replacing the day of your race because you’ll panic and will not perform well, or you may even not make the start of the race.
+You don’t want to find that you have worn brake pads or tyres that need replacing the day of your race because you’ll panic and will not perform well, or you may even not make the start of the race. how to get into track cycling.

 Instead, take time to look over your bike a couple of days before the race.
 You should look over all of the key elements of your bike such as the chain and gears, tyres, brakes and brake pads and ensure that all of the bolts are done up correctly. how to increase your cycling fitness with interval training.